 - 1.1 Modern slavery is a violation of human rights and is defined within the Modern Slavery Act 2015.
 The Act categorises offences of Slavery, Servitude and Forced or Compulsory Labour and Human Trafficking.
 This can include:

 - Forced labour

 - Sexual exploitation

 - Domestic servitude

 - Criminal exploitation

 - Forced or sham marriage

 - Organ harvesting

 - 1.2 Modern slavery is a global human rights issue, and exploitation in supply chains can occur in the UK or internationally.
-Estimations of the scale of modern slavery suggest there could be over 100,000 victims in the UK11.
-The National Referral Mechanism (NRM) is the UK Government's system used both to record and support victims of modern slavery, and in 2021, 12,727 referrals for potential victims/survivors of modern slavery were made.
-This represents a 20% increase compared to the preceding year (10,613 referrals) and is the highest number of referrals made in a year since the NRM began.
+Estimations of the scale of modern slavery suggest there are 100,000 victims in the UK1.
+The National Referral Mechanism (NRM) is the UK Government's system used both to record and support victims of modern slavery, and in 2022, 16,938 referrals for potential victims/survivors of modern slavery were made.
+This represents a 33% increase compared to the preceding year (12,706 referrals) and is the highest number of referrals made in a year since the NRM began.

 - 1.3 The systems used to record modern slavery cases at a local and national level make it difficult to provide exact data on the number of cases in the Royal Borough of Kensington and Chelsea.
-In 2022 the Council re-started anonymous data collection with local partners as part of the Modern Slavery and Exploitation Operational Group (MSEOG).
-From January to September 2022, at least 29 victims/survivors of modern slavery were either identified, supported, or exploited in the borough.
+In 2022 the Council reported 18 cases of modern slavery to the government's support system, the NRM.
 Although this is the best data available, it is unlikely to be a true representation of the scale of modern slavery taking place across Kensington and Chelsea.

+- 1.4 The Council coordinates a local partnership, the Modern Slavery and Exploitation Operational Group (MSEOG), attended by health, law enforcement, charities and other relevant partners.
+The MSEOG work together to deliver a yearly action plan to tackle modern slavery across Kensington and Chelsea, Westminster and Hammersmith and Fulham.
+Additionally, both Adult and Children's Social Care provide signposting, support and safeguarding for potential victims of modern slavery and there is a referral pathway for council officers to follow should they identify exploitation in the borough.